mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/Configuration.md

 | component_mysql_rest_service.http_port_source | Indicates how the HTTP port was configured.
 If set to `default` port 8543 is used.
 If set to `xplugin` the port was taken from the MySQL X Plugin.
 If set to `user` the port was individually configured by the user.
 | component_mysql_rest_service.ssl_cert_source | Indicates how the SSL-certificate was configured.
 If set to `mysql` the MySQL Server configuration is used.
 If set to `user` the source was configured by the user.
 | component_mysql_rest_service.ssl_key_source | Indicates how the SSL-key was configured.
 If set to `mysql` the MySQL Server configuration is used.
 If set to `user` the source was configured by the user.
+| component_mysql_rest_service.current_mrs_user | Indicates the [REST Service User](#granting-users-access-to-the-mysql-rest-service) account currently in use.
+If the account was auto-generated, the name is suffixed with "(auto-generated)".
+| component_mysql_rest_service.current_metadata_cache_user | Indicates the Metadata Cache account currently in use.
+If the account was auto-generated, the name is suffixed with "(auto-generated)".

 : MRS Status Variables Overview